Missing in Action 2: The Beginning: Plot

 Franklin, another US POW, starts to suffer from malaria, and Braddock exchanges an admission of guilt to Yin's charges of war crimes for medicine for the infected soldier.
-Yin breaks his deal with Braddock, and gives the soldier a lethal dose of opium and later cremates him in front of Braddock.
+Yin breaks his deal with Braddock, and gives the soldier an overdose of opium and later burns him to death in front of Braddock.
 Enraged, Braddock escapes from the camp, plots to free his fellow prisoners and destroy the prison camp.
 Yin then betrays François, taking his helicopter to search for Braddock and also takes control of his drug ring.

 Braddock inflicts several losses against Yin's men, leading to Yin's second-in-command to dress a Vietnamese soldier as Colonel Yin, shoot him and take another POW named Anthony Mazilli hostage in an attempt to lure Braddock into the open.
-Braddock notices that the decoy is not wearing Yin's boots, and proceeds to kill Yin's men while Nester sacrifices himself in a gunfire to allow Mazilli to escape.
+Braddock notices that the decoy is not wearing Yin's boots, and proceeds to kill Yin's men while Nester sacrifices himself in a gunfight to allow Mazilli to escape.
 Eventually, Braddock fights Yin hand to hand in Yin's quarters.
 Subduing Yin, Braddock escorts the prisoners to an awaiting helicopter although not before igniting explosive charges planted around Yin's quarters.